-“Pride (does) goeth before a fall.”
-It never ceases to amaze me how many people, especially leaders, cannot admit it when they are wrong.
-It is as if the sheer fact of admitting their mistakes will make them weak and vulnerable to others.
+As the Bible states, “Pride (does) goeth before a fall.”
+It never ceases to amaze me how many people, especially leaders, struggle to admit when they are wrong.
+They fear that acknowledging their mistakes will make them seem weak and incompetent.
 Former President George W. Bush couldn’t even produce one mistake when frequently queried about his handling of two major wars.
-In multiple press conferences, you could tell there was a struggle going on within him about what to say or not say.
-The press was frankly stunned by his lack of a response.
-I don’t believe he didn’t have anything to offer, he just believed he couldn’t be seen admitting error publicly.
+In multiple press conferences, it was clear that he was struggling internally about what to say or not say.
+The press was frankly stunned by his lack of response.
+I don’t think he lacked anything to contribute; he thought it would be inappropriate or demonstrate leadership weakness to publicly acknowledge his mistakes.
+What a shame and missed opportunity to demonstrate courage and humility.

 He is not alone.
-Whether it is politicians at every conceivable level of government, business executives testifying in front of congress, entertainment personalities coming unhinged in a very public manner, athletes caught cheating, or even religious and spiritual leaders caught in compromising situations, it has become passé to admit you are wrong and apologize.
+Whether it is politicians at every conceivable level of government, business executives testifying before Congress, entertainment personalities coming unhinged in a very public manner, athletes caught cheating, or even religious and spiritual leaders caught in compromising situations, it has become passé to admit one is wrong and apologize.
 It has become more convenient to ignore, rationalize, blame others, or claim some level of situational uniqueness or entitlement.
-The only thing that spurs people into action is if it is career-threatening not to take responsibility.
+The only thing that spurs people into action is when it is career-threatening not to take responsibility.

-Careers and lives have been ruined by pride.
+Pride has ruined many careers and lives.
 Leadership is about having integrity and building trust.
 If you are not straight with voters, customers, employees, colleagues, friends, or your family, they will inevitably find out.
 Better to come clean, apologize, ask for help, state what you’ve learned from the situation, and commit to being smarter and better in the future.
 No one is perfect, but your flaws and/or errors in judgment don’t have to be fatal.

 Related articles